-The peace builder Scilla Elworthy, nominated three times for the Nobel Peace Prize, will be a keynote speaker and hold a Teacher Workshop at NYC MMUN Conference 2018 in February.
+The peace builder Scilla Elworthy, nominated three times for the Nobel Peace Prize, will be a keynote speaker and hold a Parent-Teacher Workshop at NYC MMUN Conference February 2018

 Scilla is a world-renowned peace activist & Nobel Peace Prize nominee.
 In her personal biography, she describes her passion and engagement for a better world already when she was young: